Kitware/CMake/Help/manual/cmake-developer.7.rst

   endif()

-The ``RELEASE`` variant should be listed first in the property so that that variant is chosen if the user uses a configuration which is not an exact match for any listed ``IMPORTED_CONFIGURATIONS``.
+The ``RELEASE`` variant should be listed first in the property so that the variant is chosen if the user uses a configuration which is not an exact match for any listed ``IMPORTED_CONFIGURATIONS``.

 Most of the cache variables should be hidden in the ``ccmake`` interface unless